 Following the decision of the publishers participating in the Access to Research service PLS continued to operate the service throughout the year.
-The service currently provides free online access to over 15 million academic articles in 3,000 public libraries across the UK.
+The service currently provides free online access to over 15 million academic articles in over 3,000 public libraries across the UK.

-In May 2017 PLS launched its new PLS Permissions service, powered by the bespoke PLSclear software tool.
+The PLS Permissions service, launched in May 2017, had 111 publishers signed up to it by the end of the financial year.
 The service enables both paid for licences and free of charge licences.
 Publishers can choose to increase the efficiency of managing their own permissions by using PLS Permissions Direct.
-Alternatively they can outsource the management of their permissions to PLS using PLS Permissions Assist.
-PLS charges a modest handling fee on paid for licences only to cover its costs.
+They can alternatively outsource the management of their permissions to PLS using PLS Permissions Assist.
+PLS charges a modest handling fee on paid for licences only towards covering its costs.
+PLS earned fees of £20,725 during the year.
 Authors and editors requiring permission to use extracts can use the free PLS Permissions Request service.
-The service has generated considerable interest and is already being well used.